DamienPERRIN/Form_Challenge/README.md

 # Form_Challenge
 Testing myself on a form<br/>
 Thanks a lot to Florin Pop.<br/>
-I recreated his form with bootstrap on full page.
+I recreated his form with bootstrap on full page.<br/>
+I like the way it works.